 A: Clean recycled glass is made up of the right glass containers — drink bottles and food jars — and is free of contaminants.
 Bits of materials like ceramic plates or cups are terrible contaminants in the glass recycling stream, as they act like glass and can on rare occasion end up included in glass bottles or jars, where they cause visual defects and make the bottle or jar more breakable.
 Other small items that shouldn’t be sent to MRFs, like chicken bones or shredded paper, can also end up screened into the glass pile and cause problems.

 Cleanliness of glass drives recycled glass pricing, and higher prices paid for recycled material incentivizes recycling.
-Help the system by keep your recycling clean!
+Help recycling work by making sure to recycle right!

 Q: How’s the demand for recycled glass?